 In the past main occupation of the people in Tamagi was agriculture and British, and Indian military services.
 The main products of this village are People used to grow rice, millet, mustard, wheat, potatoes, barley, maize etc.

 15th of Poush is the most important day in everybody’s calendar when the “Lho/Barga” changes.
 On this day everybody gets older by one year.
 In modern-day, Lhosar means: it is birthday for everybody.
 This day is therefore celebrated by having a combined “seukai” (picnic) by bringing in a new harvest (which in this case is rice) from everybody’s house.
 Kul Peetri Puja (A puja to remember their ancestors) is carried out by everybody.
 Gaidu Puja is also carried out when “Khir” (Rice Pudding) is the main dish of the day.

 The village has a “Devi Than” where the annual worshiping of gods and goddesses (Devi Deutas) with “Puja Path” is carried out once a year.

 Tamagi Museum is a place where you’ll find things that reflect the ancient lifestyle of the place and its people.
 You’ll observe things that were used in kitchens and farming, ancient meat dryers, sanduk etc. This museum opened to educate people about Tamagi.

 To reach Tamagi a jeep may be the most convenient and easiest way via the Panchase Marga Road, which goes north of Phewa Lake near Pokhara.

-By land we can also reach this place from Pokhara via Kandhe in the Pokhara-Baglung Highway which will take approximately two hours to get there from Pokhara.
+By land, we can also reach this place from Pokhara via Kandhe on the Pokhara-Baglung Highway which will take approximately two hours to get there from Pokhara.
 We can also get there from a road linking Tamagi to Pokhara via Harpan.